The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 1. Wadi Bani Khalid

 From Wahiba Sands Desert, it takes just 1 hour to reach the parking lot of this wadi.

-The first pool of this wadi is an easy 10-minute walk from the parking lot.
+The first pool of Wadi Bani Khalid is an easy 10-minute walk from the parking lot.
 Enjoy a fun swim there, but don’t stop there.

 Follow the sign at the bridge and make your way to Muqal Cave afterward.
-The walk there is simply breathtaking, and you’ll also pass by the upper pools, which might just become your favorite swimming spots in Oman.
+The path there is simply breathtaking, and you’ll also pass by the upper pools, which might just become your favorite swimming spots in Oman.

 🌟 Important Tips for Visiting Wadi Bani Khalid

-- Wear sandals or water shoes — you’ll be walking on rocks and boulders and crossing shallow streams, so be sure to have comfortable waterproof shoes.
+• Wear sandals or water shoes — you’ll be walking on rocks and boulders and crossing shallow streams, so be sure to have comfortable waterproof shoes.

-- Pack some goggles, towels, snacks, and water in a waterproof dry bag, which you can also use as a floaty inside the pools.
+• Pack some goggles, towels, snacks, and water in a waterproof dry bag, which you can also use as a floaty inside the pools.

-- Put your phone inside a waterproof phone case so that you can comfortably take pictures from the water (and trust me — you will want to!).
+• Put your phone inside a waterproof phone case so that you can comfortably take pictures from the water (and trust me — you will want to!).

 2. Ibra

 Ibra is roughly a 1-hour drive from Wadi Bani Khalid, and it’s home to a souq (market) and an Old Quarter filled with historical ruins.
-Be sure to check out the Jami al-Hamoda Mosque, which has a mud-brick roof made up of 50 domes.
+Be sure to check out the Jami al-Hamoda Mosque, which has a mud-brick roof made of 50 domes.
 Then, head to the Ibra Ladies Souq to catch a glimpse of local life.

 3. Antique Inn, Nizwa